Mr Clucas is Year 1's Teacher.

 About Year 1

-Mrs Ingram works as a TA in Y1 every morning and Wednesday, Thursday and Friday afternoons.
+Mrs Ingram works as a TA in Y1 every morning and Tuesday, Wednesday and Thursday afternoons.

 Year 1 Curriculum